Introduction

 When crafting your prompts, you can use special placeholders that IntelliShell will replace with real-time contextual information before sending the request to the AI:

-: Replaced with the last few commands from the shell's history, this is only available for thefix
+##OS_SHELL_INFO##: Replaced with details about the current operating system and shell##WORKING_DIR##: Replaced with the current working directory path and a tree-like view of its contents##SHELL_HISTORY##: Replaced with the last few commands from the shell's history, this is only available for thefixprompt

 You can view the well-tuned default prompts in the default_config.toml